heathermiller/dist-prog-book/chapter/2/futures.md

 ExecutionContext.global is an execution context backed by a ForkJoinPool.
 ForkJoin is a thread pool implementation designed to take advantage of a multiprocessor environment.
 What makes fork join unique is that it implements a type of work-stealing algorithm : idle threads pick up work from still busy threads.
 ForkJoinPool manages a small number of threads, usually limited to the number of processor cores available.
 It is possible to increase the number of threads, if all of the available threads are busy and wrapped inside a blocking call, although such situation would typically come with a bad system design.
 ForkJoin framework work to avoid pool-induced deadlock and minimize the amount of time spent switching between the threads.

 Futures are generally a good way to reason about asynchronous code.
-A good way to call a webservice, add a block of code to do something when you get back the response, and move on without waiting for the response.
+A good way to call a web service, add a block of code to do something when you get back the response, and move on without waiting for the response.
 They’re also a good framework to reason about concurrency as they can be executed in parallel, waited on, are composable, immutable once written and most importantly, are non blocking. in Scala, futures (and promises) are based on ExecutionContext.

-In Scala, futures are created using an ExecutionContext.
-This gives the users flexibility to implement their own ExecutionContext if they need a specific behavior, like blocking futures.
+Using ExecutionContext gives users flexibility to implement their own ExecutionContext if they need a specific behavior, like blocking futures.
 The default ForkJoin pool works well in most of the scenarios.
-Futures in scala are placeholders for a yet unknown value.
-A promise then can be thought of as a way to provide that value.
-A promise p completes the future returned by p.future.

 Scala futures api expects an ExecutionContext to be passed along.
 This parameter is implicit, and usually ExecutionContext.global.
 An example :